First-party data isn’t a trendy marketing buzzword that will fade in time. Not in the least.

-- Travel companies: Enabling real-time personalization to show solely the most relevant travel offers and experiences to visitors looking to book accommodations
+- Travel websites: Enabling real-time personalization to show solely the most relevant travel offers and experiences to visitors looking to book accommodations

-But you may also not yet know other opportunities for which you could leverage first-party data in your marketing — and that’s okay.
+You may not yet know specific opportunities for leveraging first-party data in your marketing.
+And that’s okay.
 New use cases arise every single day for organizations.

-All of the aforementioned use cases can be implemented straight from your CDP — so long as it’s connected with the appropriate martech solutions in your stack for each channel and medium.
+All aforementioned use cases can be implemented straight from your CDP.
+So long as it’s connected with the other core marketing solutions in your martech stack.

 For example, if you want to deliver highly targeted messaging to prospect for whom you have a wealth of first-party data, including their behavioral profile properties, you can serve on-site messages or calls to action at the ideal times, like when they’re likely to exit your site or land on a product page they’ve previously visited.

-Similarly, you can conduct A/B tests for one or more of your company’s website pages to offer custom experiences for different segments to see which variations spark the most engagement.
+Similarly, you can A/B test one or more of your website pages to offer custom experiences for different segments to see which variations spark the most engagement.

-For instance, alterations to homepage elements (e.g., copy, imagery, offers) can give you rich insights into which help produce better metrics like time on page and CTA clicks and conversions.
+For instance, alterations to homepage elements (e.g., copy, imagery, offers) can give you rich insights into which produce better metrics like time on page, clicks, and conversions.

-You can implement true real-time marketing activities like this that populate pertinent messages and deals to your visitors, users, and followers as they interact with your digital presence.
+You can implement true, real-time marketing activities like this that populate pertinent messages and deals to visitors, users, and followers as they interact with your presence.

-This is the substantial, game-changing differentiator for the CDP when compared to “similar” tech like a DMP or data warehouse, which simply don’t offer this kind of next-level activation when it comes to proprietary first-party data — something that’s now paramount to marketing (and sales) success.
+This is the substantial, game-changing differentiator for the CDP when compared to “similar” tech like a data management platform (DMP), which simply don’t offer this kind of next-level activation when it comes to proprietary first-party data — something that’s now paramount to marketing (and sales) success.

-How the CDP helps you make the most of first-party data
+How a CDP with AI features can help you make the most of first-party data

-Less than half of marketers today use artificial intelligence to leverage their first-party data for activities like individualized messaging and segmentation for personalized campaigns.
+Less than half of marketers today use AI to leverage their first-party data for activities like individualized messaging and segmentation in their lifecycle orchestration efforts.

 In short, this is a major missed opportunity for today’s marketers.

-Modern AI marketing use cases have evolved considerably over the last handful of years, going far beyond basic implementations, like social listening, search optimization, and content ideation.
+Advanced AI marketing use cases have evolved considerably in recent years.
+Many go far beyond basic implementations, like social listening and search optimization.

-With a customer data platform that has advanced AI features and functionality built in, such as AI Workbench, you can truly take advantage of the first-party data collected via your marketing.
+With a customer data platform that has advanced AI functionality built in, like BlueConic’s AI Workbench, you can truly take advantage of the collected first-party data.

-Whether you want to unify data into a single source of truth, activate it cross-channel, or take your marketing to the next level with AI, the CDP is your key to making the most of your first-party data.
+Whether you want to unify data into a single source of truth, activate it cross-channel, or take your marketing to the next level with AI, the CDP is now your best bet to help you and your team make the most of your first-party data.